OK so you're sure you have USB 3 ports and USB 3 devices right? [If you're not 100% sure click here]

 After connecting each Bluetooth device use it for some seconds to ensure normal functionality.

 One at a time plugin any USB 3 devices into empty USB 3 ports

-So if your Bluetooth device is a mouse make sure you move it around the screen for a minute to check if the pointer on screen starts to suddenly jump around (as if a common symptom for wireless mice with bad reception).
+If your Bluetooth device is a mouse make sure you move it around the screen for a minute to check if the pointer on screen starts to suddenly jump around (a common symptom for wireless mice with bad reception).

-If you have a Bluetooth speaker make sure your sending it music.
+If you have a Bluetooth speaker make sure you start streaming music to it from the computer.
 If you have more than one Bluetooth device ideally try and use them all simultaneously.
-I.e. play music and use your keyboard or mouse at the same time.
+For example, play music and use your keyboard or mouse at the same time.